-We do not report a comprehensive study comparing ACORA to a wide variety of statistical relational modeling approaches (e.g., [21] [36] [16] [42]).
-This paper focuses on novel aggregation methods; ACORA is a vehicle for applying and studying these methods.
+We do not report a comprehensive study comparing ACORA to a wide variety of statistical relational modeling approaches (e.g., Koller & Pfeffer, 1998; Neville et al., 2003a; Popescul & Ungar, 2003).
 We conjecture that these new aggregators ought to improve other relational learners as well.
 Indeed, except for the methods (such as PRMs) that include collective inferencing, ACORA is capable of approximating the other methods through appropriate choices of aggregators and model induction methods.
 They all follow a transformation approach that constructs features from the relational representation and then induces a propositional model from the new features.
 There are, of course, exceptions.
-For example, REGGLAGS [24] would be outside of ACORA's expressive power since it combines Boolean conditions and aggregation and can form more complex aggregations (cf., Perlich and Provost's hierarchy of aggregation complexity [39]).
+For example, RELAGGS (Krogel & Wrobel, 2001) would be outside of ACORA's expressive power since it combines Boolean conditions and aggregation and can form more complex aggregations (cf., hierarchy of aggregation complexity described by (Perlich & Provost, 2003).

-Size NO FOIL TILDE Lime Progol CCVD
+Size Prop FOIL TILDE Lime Progol CCVD

 250 0.649 0.645 0.646 0.568 0.594 0.713

 500 0.650 0.664 0.628 0.563 0.558 0.78

-1000 0.662 0.658 0.630 0.530 0.530 0.79

-2000 0.681 0.671 0.650 0.512 0.541 0.79
+1000 2000 0.662 0.681 0.658 0.671 0.630 0.650 0.530 0.512 0.530 0.541 0.79 0.79

-Table 12: Accuracy comparison with logic-based relational classifiers (FOIL, Tilde, Lime, Progol), target features (TF), and using no relational information (NO) as a function of training size.
+Table 11 Accuracy comparison with logic-based relational classifiers (FOIL, Tilde, Lime, Progol), target features (TF), and using no relational information (Prop) as a function of training size on the IPO domain

 More importantly, the domains used in this paper (with the exception of IPO and EBooks) simply are not suitable for any of the above systems.
-To our knowledge, none has the ability to aggregate high-dimensional categorical attributes automatcally, and without those attributes only propositional data and known class labels remain.
+To our knowledge, none has the ability to aggregate high-dimensional categorical attributes automatically, and without those attributes only the few attributes in EBook and IPO and the known class labels remain.

 It is possible to compare classification accuracy with logic-based systems such as FOIL, but the problem remains: such systems require the identification of constants that may be used for equality tests in the model.
-Without the identifier attributes, they also have no information except for the few attributes in EBook and IPO.
-To illustrate, we compare (on the IPO domain) ACORA to four logic-based relational learners (FOIL [44], TILDE [2], Lime [31], and Progol [34]).
-Since ILP systems typically (with the exception of TILDE) only predict the class, not the probability of class membership, we compare in Table 12 the accuracy as a function of training size.
-We also include as a reference point the classification performance of a propositional logistic model without any background knowledge (NO).
-ACORA uses a stopping criteria of depth = 3 and logistic regression for model induction.
+Without the identifier attributes, they too would have no information except for the few attributes in EBook and IPO.
+To illustrate, we compare (on the IPO domain) ACORA to four logic-based relational learners including FOIL (Quinlan & Cameron-Jones, 1993), TILDE (Blockeel & Raedt, 1998), Lime (McCreath, 1999), and Progol (Muggleton, 2001).
+Since ILP systems typically (with the exception of TILDE) only predict the class, not the probability of class membership, we compare in Table 11 the accuracy as a function of training size.
+We also include as a reference point the classification performance of a propositional logistic model without any background knowledge (Prop).
+ACORA uses a stopping criteria of depth = 3.
+We did not provide any additional (intentional) background knowledge beyond the facts in the database.
+We supplied declarative language bias for TILDE, Lime, and Progol (as required).
+For these results, the bank identifiers were not included as model constants.